 Cauliflowers were on sale and you’ve brought home one head too many.
-Now, you need to know how long does cauliflower last.
+Now, you need to know how long cauliflower lasts.

 Or perhaps you’re not quite familiar with this veggie, and you need to learn how to store cauliflower heads, or how to tell if yours is still okay to eat or not.